-The pagoda is an iconic centrepiece to our oriental-inspired Water Garden.
-But over the years the fragile building and its paintwork had deteriorated.
+The Pagoda is an iconic centrepiece to our oriental-inspired Water Garden.
+But over the years the fragile building and its paintwork deteriorated.

 Restoring the Pagoda

-In 2012 we carried out repairs to the structure and the stone platform of the Pagoda, and more recently we have re-painted it in its original colour scheme.
+We have carried out essential repairs to the structure and the stone platform of the Pagoda and have re-painted it in its original colour scheme.

 Many visitors will be familiar with the bright blue and red scheme colour scheme that dates from the 1980s, but after much research we decided to restore the Pagoda back to it's original design.
 Research and early paint samples revealed that the original scheme was green with intricate gold patterns.

 The design is very detailed and all of it has been applied freehand by a specialist historic decorator.
 As well as restoring the gold patterns, they have employed the same ‘tricks’ used in the original design to make the structure look more elaborate.
 For example, by using different shades of green, they have been able to make the column surface look fluted rather than flat.

 The six-sided Chinese pagoda was made for the 1867 Paris Exposition Universelle.
 It was brought here in 1900 by William Waldorf Astor, who bought it in the sale of Bagatelle, the Marquess of Hertford’s villa near Paris.
 At the turn of the twentieth century there was huge interest in all things oriental.
 When combined with the flowing water, rocks and planting, the Pagoda completed Astor’s fashionable new garden.

 Thanks to everyone who bought a raffle ticket in recent years which has helped us to fund the restoration work.